 Everything else is coincident to controlling one’s body, mind, and senses for the purpose of uniting with the divine.

 One of the most vexing problems is how to take Krishna.
-Is he the avatar of yoga’s most abiding and sublime motifs, such as vairagya and ahimsa?
-Vairagya, or non-attachment, and ahimsa, or non-violence, are two of the basic precepts present in nearly all forms of yogic thought.
+Is he a spokesman for yoga’s most abiding and sublime motifs, such as vairagya and ahimsa?
+Vairagya, or non-attachment, and ahimsa, or non-violence, are two of the basic precepts alive and well in nearly all forms of yogic thought.

 Or is he a monster who advocates war for his own unspeakable reasons, justifying fratricidal conflict with specious arguments about the meaninglessness of physical existence?

-The question and problem come to a boil in Book 11.
+The problem comes to a boil in Book 11.

-As Book 10 ends Krishna declares that he is so vast and great that just a single fragment of him is enough to “support the entire universe.“ Despite this declaration, Arjuna says to Krishna that although he doesn’t doubt his godliness, he would still like to see first-hand what it amounts to.
+As Book 10 ends Krishna declares that he is so vast and great that just a single fragment of him is enough to “support the entire universe.“ Despite this grand declaration, Arjuna responds that although he doesn’t doubt Krishna’s greatness and godliness, he would still like to see first-hand what it amounts to.